Introduction: Citizenship and US Expat Taxes

 - A net worth greater than USD $2,000,000

-This exit tax can have a large impact on your final US expat taxes, but can be minimized with proper planning with the help of a professional expatriate tax services firms.
+This exit tax can have a large impact on your final US expat taxes, but it can be minimized with proper planning with the help of a professional expatriate tax services firm.